apache/phoenix-site/site/source/src/site/markdown/tuning.md

 of the
-      bounded round robin backing the client side thread pool executor, beyond which an attempt to queue additional work is rejected by throwing an exception.
-If zero, a SynchronousQueue is used instead of the bounded round robin queue.</td><td>500</td></tr>
+      bounded round robin backing the client side thread pool executor, beyond which an attempt to queue additional work is rejected.
+If zero, a SynchronousQueue is used instead of the bounded round robin queue.
+The default value is 5000.</td><td>5000</td></tr>
 <tr><td><small>phoenix.stats.guidepost.width</small></td><td>
 A server-side parameter that specifies the number of bytes between guideposts.
       A smaller amount increases parallelization, but also increases the number of